tmetsch/graph_stitcher/README.md

 interface for the *stitch()* and *validate()* routine (see *BaseStitcher* class).

-To stitch two graphs the tool needs to know how and which relationships are
+To stitch two graphs the tool needs to know how which relationships are needed:
-needed:

     Type of source node | Type of target node
     -----------------------------------------
     type_a              | type_x
     ...                 | ...

+There is a *filter()* function implemented which can filter based on required target attributes (example below: node a requires it's stitched target to have an attribute 'foo' with value 'x') or on the notion that two nodes require the same or different target (example below_ node 1 & 2 need to have the same stitched target node):

+    {
+     "attributes": {"a": ("foo": "x")},
+     "compositions": {"same": ("1", "2")}
+    }

 These are stored in the file (stitch.json).
 Sample graphs & tests can be found in the **tests** directory as well.